by Jéssica Méndez Lema and Daniel Pérez Cabo – Alice Biometrics

 When digitally verifying someone’s face, the facial recognition system needs to confirm that the

-.
+person taking the selfie is the owner of the identity document provided.
 In order to do so, it needs data from at least two different information sources.

 In the identity verification of EU citizens, these two different sources of information are: a selfie and the photo of the identity document.
 The system scans these two sources and translates their information into numerical expressions that will be used to validate the identity.